-Around 50% of the locals speak a German-influenced language called Alsatian which is officially recognized as a regional language in France.
 The street signs, the gastronomy, and the traditions all still demonstrate the influence of the dueling French-German cultures over the centuries.
 The history of Alsace remains ingrained in its inhabitants.

 Nobody is entirely sure how old Alsace is.
 The biggest city, Strasbourg on the Rhine River, has had excavations with artifacts from as early as the Neolithic era (12000BC).
 Everyone from the Celts, the Huns, the Franks, to the Romans have settled in the area.

-In 58 BC, Julius Caesar and the Roman Empire conquered the region.
-But by the fall of the Roman Empire, it was the Alemanni tribes of Germanic origin, who controlled this area around the Upper Rhine.
+In 58 BC, Julius Caesar and the Roman Empire conquered Alsace.
+But by the fall of the Roman Empire, it was the Alemanni tribes of Germanic origin, who controlled this area around the Upper Rhine river.

 In 496AD however, King Clovis and the Franks (as the people of France were known at the time) conquered Alsace.
 He had recently converted to Christianity, and so converted his kingdom, including the region of Alsace.

-They say that every European is related to King Charlamagne.
-He had 23 children, so he certainly knew how to get around.
-By 768 AD, Charlamagne had conquered almost the entirety of the area known today as France and Germany.
-He thus imagined that the wars in Europe were over and the new Holy Roman Empire was secure.
+By the late 8th century, Charlemagne had conquered almost the entirety of the area known today as France and Germany into his Frankish Empire.
+He thus imagined that the wars in Europe were over as he was crowned the Holy Roman Emperor.

 The Oath of Strasbourg was written up in multiple languages: Medieval Latin, Old French, and Old German.
 Presumably, the brothers all grew up speaking one language, but then had to translate it for their regional armies!